ACORD: An Expert-Annotated Retrieval Dataset for Legal Contract Drafting: Conclusion

 \section{Conclusion}

-We introduced ACORD, the first information retrieval dataset for contract drafting fully annotated by experts.
+We introduced ACORD, the first expert-annotated clause retrieval dataset for contract drafting tasks.
 ACORD aims to facilitate research on clause retrieval, a foundational contract drafting task focusing on the most complex and heavily negotiated clauses in commercial contracts.
 ACORD includes 114 queries and over 126,000 query-clause pairs, each ranked on a scale from 1 to 5 stars.
 We evaluated 20 retrieval methods on ACORD and found that performance is promising but still has significant room for improvement.
 We also showed that model design markedly influences performance, suggesting that algorithmic improvements from the NLP community will help solve this challenge.